abraithwaite/abraithwaite.github.io/_posts/2017-08-01-kafka-consumers.markdown

 Isolating Kafka to dedicated machines is sometimes enough, but oftentimes it is not.
 The other big pagecache polluter are the Kafka consumers themselves.

-## Consumers effect on the pagecache
+## How consumers affect the pagecache

 Hopefully it doesn't come as a surprise that the number one offenders to pagecache cache misses are consumers.
 Just a few slow consumers which